 Barry Levinson and Al Pacino also just finished working together on the cleverly named Jack Kevorkian biopic, You Don’t Know Jack, which will air on HBO sometime next year.

 Which would you save?
 ‘Star Wars’ or ‘Star Trek’?
 Han Solo or Indiana Jones?
 ‘Game of Thrones’ or ‘Breaking Bad’?
-Watch as Hailee Steinfeld and Sophie Turner are forced to choose.
+Watch as Joe Manganiello is forced to choose.

 The young filmmakers reveal the writing process and ghost stories behind the upcoming horror film.

 On today's episode of Collider Movie Talk, the crew discusses Cavill's thoughts on when we'll see Man of Steel 2, Inside Out taking the #1 box office slot, the boxing movies trend, and more.

 The streaming service will release four original films over the next year.